 1] North Korea

 Number 1 on the list of countries that have banned Social Media and perhaps the most tarnished exponent of internet censorship.
-You will be surprised to know, but they have access to under 30 websites available from inside the country.
-No wonder, their censorship is ranked as one of the most extreme in the world.
-The government officially banned Facebook, YouTube, and Twitter in 2016 in a move for underscoring its concern with the spread of online information.
-Most of the country’s internet use is restricted to military personnel and government.
-A very limited number of the country’s citizens have access to the internet and can view only government-sanctioned intranet.
+You may be surprised to learn that they have access to fewer than 30 websites available within the country.
+No wonder their censorship is ranked as one of the most extreme in the world.
+The government officially banned Facebook, YouTube, and X (Twitter) in 2016 to underscore its concern about the spread of online information.
+Most of the country’s internet use is restricted to military personnel and the government.
+A very limited number of the country’s citizens have access to the internet and can view only the government-sanctioned intranet.

 2] Eritrea

 Eritrea is Africa’s most secretive state.
-In recent years, it has managed to attract a lot of attention from journalists – thinking why?
-The country’s president imprisoned closely 2 dozen without charge in 2014.
-Access to information in the entire nation is also hurt by a ban against mobile Wi-Fi and means the citizens are only allowed to access the internet via slow dial-up modems, which accounts for the very truncated access rate of just one percent.
+In recent years, it has attracted considerable attention from journalists; why?
+The country’s president imprisoned closely 2 dozen people without charge in 2014.
+Access to information nationwide is also hindered by a ban on mobile Wi-Fi, which means citizens are allowed to access the internet only via slow dial-up modems, accounting for the very low access rate of just 1%.

 3] China

-Internet censorship in China is one of the most extensive censorships in the world making it one of the top-most countries that have banned Social Media.
-It is because of the huge variety of legal and administrative regulations.
-Even though access to the Internet is broad, and an active social media industry is present, the country block IPs, filters searches and even erases content or reroute queries for restricted content to pro-China information.
-This barricade is often denoted as “The Great Firewall of China”.
+Internet censorship in China is among the most extensive in the world, making it one of the top countries that have banned Social Media.
+This is due to the wide variety of legal and administrative regulations.
+Even though access to the Internet is broad, and an active social media industry is present, the country block IPs, filters searches and even erases content or reroutes queries for restricted content to pro-China information.
+This barrier is often referred to as “The Great Firewall of China”.
 Over the past decade, China has blocked Google, Facebook, Twitter, and Instagram, as well as thousands of other overseas websites, including The New York Times and Chinese Wikipedia.

 4] Saudi Arabia

-Several books, magazines, newspapers, films, content, and television published on the Internet are highly censored in Saudi Arabia – the reason is religious beliefs.
-No. 4 on the list of countries that have banned Social Media, this country has banned nearly a half million websites which contain content countering to Islamic beliefs counting political, social and religious.
+Several books, magazines, newspapers, films, content, and television programs published on the Internet are highly censored in Saudi Arabia – the reason is religious beliefs.
+No. 4 on the list of countries that have banned Social Media, this country has banned nearly half a million websites that contain content countering Islamic beliefs, including political, social, and religious content.
 All internet traffic into Saudi Arabia passes through a router strictly monitored and controlled by the Ministry of the Interior (i.e. a department of the Saudi Arabian government responsible for maintaining a list of previously blocked websites).
-The government blocked access to Wikipedia and Google Translate, which were being used to evade the filters on the blocked sites by translating them.
-YouTube isn’t blocked, but the government has made plans to regulate local companies producing the content for this platform.
+The government blocked access to Wikipedia and Google Translate, which were used to circumvent the filters on the blocked sites by translating their content.
+YouTube isn’t blocked, but the government has plans to regulate local companies that produce content for this platform.
 Social media platforms like Twitter and Facebook are widely used in the country.

 5] Iran